 The 4 Cs Explained

-Diamonds – brilliant, luminous, timeless – are a guaranteed winner when it comes to finding a present for somebody you love.
+Brilliant, luminous and timeless, diamonds are a guaranteed winner when it comes to buying jewellery for somebody you love.
 Buying diamonds often marks a significant milestone – an engagement, a new baby or an important anniversary.
 It is loaded with excitement and sentimentality.
 But it can be confusing getting to grips with the terminology and gaining the confidence to go out and buy them!

 ‘The 4 Cs’ refers to the universal diamond-grading technique, designed by the GIA (Gemological Institute of America, the globally-recognised gemstone expert body) in the mid 20th century to assess the quality of diamonds.
 In short, it examines the Clarity, Cut, Colour and Carat of each stone.